PolarSPARC |

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-To delete the locally stored Docker Image with the image name 7c09e61e9035 associated with Ubuntu 14.04, execute the following command:
+To delete the locally stored Docker Image with the image name a04dc4851cbc associated with Ubuntu 24.04, execute the following command in the terminal window:

 The following would be a typical output:

-Now, to list all the images, execute the following command:
+Once again, to list all the images, execute the following command in the terminal window:

 $ docker images